dnkodi/react-select-x/README.md

 ## Thanks

-This component was inspired by: [react-select](https://github.com/JedWatson/react-select) a lovely select component done initially by Jed Watson.
+This component was inspired by: [react-select](https://github.com/JedWatson/react-select) a lovely select component done by Jed Watson.
 And many thanks to my collegues [Michael Raymond](https://www.linkedin.com/in/michael-raymond-681669107/) (the maestro) and [Deegha Galkissa](https://github.com/deegha) for helping to get this component from scratch.

 ## License